cnelson20/x16wars/docs/README.md

 ### How to Play

+#### Option 1: Web Emulator

+#### Option 2: Local Download

-Step 1: Download version R41 of the Commander X16 emulator at https://github.com/commanderx16/x16-emulator/releases
+Step 1: Download version R41 of the Commander X16 emulator at https://github.com/X16Community/x16-emulator/releases

 Step 2: Download the SD card image for the latest release [here](https://github.com/cnelson20/x16wars/releases).
 The file name should be in the format warsX_Y_sd.img